Guide to Weight Loss Surgery in Mexico

 There are several world-known certifications hospital facilities can obtain.
 JCI is the most selective hospital accreditation agency in the U.S. Their international unit accredits hospitals with rigorous standards.
 To receive certification, the hospital aboard must pass testing for nearly 300 standards with 1,200 different data points, including care of patients, assessment of patients, anesthesia and surgical care, medical management, patient and family education, patient and family rights, prevention, and control of infections, facility management, staff qualifications, to name a few.

 When looking for a place to have weight loss surgery in Mexico, it’s important to ensure that they are certified to ensure you are the safest as possible.
-Also, many hospitals will partner with American hospitals, which will give you and other weight loss surgery patients added confidence.
+Also, many hospitals will partner with American hospitals, giving you and other weight loss surgery patients added confidence.
 This allows patients to see a surgeon when they return home for follow-up appointments.
 It’s important that whether or not the facility you choose is connected with a U.S. hospital, your primary care physician is made aware of your trip for surgery so that they can remain in the loop about your treatment.

 What To Consider